The Division, The Witness, The Old Republic, XCOM 2 Catch-All- by Aaron D.

 Based on the trailer, this game is definitely going on my list.
 I love the fluid animation and visual style.
 Cleaning up the falling leaves as you go is just strangely cool.

-Now Playing: Undertale
+Now Playing: Final Fantasy VII

 It looks so f*cking awesome.